JU12000/polybar-timer/README.md

 ### Requirements:
 - [polybar](https://github.com/polybar/polybar)

-1. Download the latest release and place it in `~/.config/polybar/scripts/`.
+1. Download the latest release and `notify.ogg` and place them in `~/.config/polybar/scripts/`.
 2. Add it to your `polybar.config`

 ```ini